 So far this winter my nymphing game has been a little off — the numbers aren’t there.
 Maybe it’s me and maybe it’s the fish, but either way, my best efforts to recreate what I’ve gotten used to in the winter haven’t produced.
-Many of my favorite waters are still in drought conditions, so the low and clear water usually persuades me to fish small nymphs and stay far back from the fish.
-That’s not really lighting things up.
-On some days, after receiving the message from the trout that they’d like something different, I’ve had better results going to streamers.
+So on many days, after receiving the message that the trout would like something different, I’ve had better results going to streamers.
 Not just any streamer tactics though — old school streamers.

 A few weeks ago I wrote about some of the changes that streamer fishing is going through.
 The streamer game is on a new path.
 Galloup’s Modern Streamers for Trophy Trout started the ball rolling with a trout-as-predator concept and a big-flies-fished-fast approach that’s captured the enthusiasms of fly fishermen.
 It’s fun.
 It’s visual.
 It’s exciting.
 And it produces — sometimes and in some places.